tatemz/remix-strong-routes/README.md

 There are 3 possible options when returning data in a `StrongLoader` or `StrongAction`

-- Send data to your component with the `toComponent` callback
+- Send data to your component with the `succeed` callback
-- Send data to your error boundary with the `toErrorBoundary` callback.
+- Send data to your error boundary with the `fail` callback.
-- Return a `StrongRedirect` object (this will perform an HTTP redirect)
+- Perform an HTTP redirect using the `redirect` callback

 ### Uncaught Errors